Justus Sustermans: Life

 Justus Sustermans was born in Antwerp as the son of the tailor Frans Suttermans or Sustermans, originally from Bruges, and Esther Scheepmans.
 Justus was baptised in the Antwerp Cathedral on 28 September 1597.
 He was in 1609 registered as a pupil of Willem (or Gilliam) de Vos (a nephew of the painter Maerten de Vos) at the Antwerp Guild of Saint Luke.
 He left Antwerp for Paris in 1616, where he spent about two years in the workshop of Frans Pourbus the Younger, a prominent portrait painter from Antwerp.

 When Cosimo II de' Medici, Grand Duke of Tuscany invited in 1620 a team of Flemish and French tapestry weavers from Paris to Tuscany, Suttermans joined them.
 The party likely reached Florence in October 1620.
 On 20 April 1621 he is first documented in Florence when the Compagnia dei SS Barbara e Quirino paid him for a painting of Saint Barbara.
 He is first recorded in the service of the Medici in October 1621.
-Suttermans gained this court appointment on the strength of a portrait of the one of the tapestry weavers, a painting identified as a portrait of Pietro Févère or Ebert d'Egidio van Asselt.
+Suttermans gained this court appointment on the strength of a portrait of one of the tapestry weavers, a painting identified as a portrait of Pietro Févère or Ebert d'Egidio van Asselt.

 As the Medici had many family connections with other courts in northern Italy and Austria, Sustermans often travelled to other cities in Italy as well as to Vienna.
 In 1620 to early 1621 he was active in Mantua, where his master Pourbus had been a court painter at the beginning of the century.
 He painted in Mantua portraits of Eleonora Gonzaga, who was Emperor Ferdinand II's future wife, of Caterina de' Medici, Duke Ferdinando Gonzaga's wife, and a miniature portrait of Caterina de' Medici.
 On 5 January 1622, he delivered his first surviving documented work for the Medici, a portrait of Maria Maddalena of Austria, the widow of Grand Duke Cosimo II (now in the Royal Museum of Fine Arts of Belgium Brussels).
 In 1623 and 1624 he worked in Vienna on commissions from the Holy Roman Emperor Ferdinand II.
 He wrote a letter to the Emperor pleading for him and his brothers Jan, Nicolaes, Frans, Vincent and Cornelis to be raised to the nobility.
 He explained in the letter that he and his brothers had been called from Florence to put their art in the service of the Emperor.
 The Emperor elevated the brothers Sustermans, including a brother called Matthias not mentioned in Justus' letter, to the nobility in 1624.
 His brother Jan may have assisted with some of the portraits of the imperial family that Justus painted in Vienna.
 He returned to Florence by 17 February 1625, when he enrolled in the Accademia del Disegno.
 He may have made another trip to Vienna in 1626.